-The unit was finally retrieved from Mimbi Cave in 1996, and to still found be serviceable!
+The unit was finally retrieved from Mimbi Cave in 1996, and still was found to be serviceable!
 This was wildest beyond all our expectations.
 We would have been happy if the camera had functioned over one Kimberley wet season.
-It was again cleaned up and tested and installed in a cave in the Northern Territory.
-Unfortunately, it was installed
+It was again cleaned up and tested and installed in a cave in the Northern Unfortunately, it was installed